Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

 What is translocase?

-Translocase is a special carrier protein present on the membrane which makes the entry of molecules to cells.
+Translocase is a special carrier protein present on the membrane which makes the entry of molecules into cells.

 And the inner membrane?